 Who are the people that are going to eat at your restaurant?
 Do a thorough analysis and include all of the demographic information you can, everything from age and income to their values and what they expect from the restaurants they already frequent.

 Think about this section as answering the “why” component of the previous question about your target customers.
 Once you’ve identified who they will be, outline why they will be choosing your restaurant over anyone else’s.
 What void are you filling in the market?
 Do you offer conveniences that other local restaurants don’t?
 Will you cater to the tourist crowd in a unique way?
 Highlight what sets you apart.

-Like the design of your sample menu, your financials are another place where you will likely want to solicit the help of a professional accountant if you haven’t already.
+Like the design of your sample menu, your financials are another place where you will likely want to solicit the help of a professional accountant.
+Setting up a budget will help you anticipate all the costs of opening a restaurant (there are always more costs than you expect)!
 If you’re asking people for money, they’re going to want to know exactly where, how, and why that money is being spent.
 An accountant with restaurant industry experience will be able to give you everything you need to show investors, which is essentially a break-even analysis, a capital requirements budget, and a profit and loss statement for the first few years.

 Sample Restaurant Business Plans That You Should Copy

 Whether your planning on launching a behemoth chain or you’re looking for the best small restaurant business plan you can find, the best place to look once you’re ready to start writing is what the others who have come before you have done.
 Why make the task of writing a restaurant business plan harder than it needs to be?
 Have a look through these restaurant business plan samples and see what strikes your fancy.
 Once you find a sample or two that you like, start to craft yours in the same style.
 Before you know it, you’ll have your very own restaurant business plan ready to go.